More details about John Mikytuck, Executive Director

 During this period, Mikytuck began researching the HIV risk behaviors of gay tourists on vacation – an area of public health concern that had not previously been studied.
 His research met with considerable resistance within the tourism industry, but proved eye-opening.
 Mikytuck’s research (conducted with support from the Medical College of Wisconsin’s Center for AIDS Intervention Research) was presented at the 2004 International AIDS Conference in Bangkok, Thailand.
 It was later published in national peer reviewed journals.
 Mikytuck’s findings are still referenced by behavioral scientists working in HIV prevention around the world today.

 While in Key West, Mikytuck ran for City Commissioner, served as Key West Citizen Newspaper editorial board member, and founded Key West’s first tenants association.
 Mikytuck co-authored and helped pass a city resolution that created Key West’s first affordable housing task force, later serving as a member.

 In 2006, Mikytuck returned to New York City to attend Columbia University’s Graduate School of Journalism.
-While in school, Mikytuck created, produced and hosted a web series called Reporting AIDS.
+While in graduate school, Mikytuck created, produced and hosted a web series called Reporting AIDS.
 In 2007, Mikytuck won an Emmy Award for ‘Youth & AIDS’, a public affairs story he produced for Reporting AIDS on abstinence only HIV prevention programs.

 After graduating from Columbia in 2009, Mikytuck produced and directed The Newcomer, a hard-hitting feature documentary about Richard Heyman (America’s first openly gay mayor).
 The film was screened at the Miami LGBT Film Festival and later aired on PBS.

 In 2010, Mikytuck began producing for In The Life, PBS’s longest-running LGBT television series.
 On assignment, Mikytuck began reporting on youth homelessness, one of the most pressing issues still impacting the LGBT community.
 Juvenile Injustice, a 15-minute feature story he produced on LGBT youth homelessness, aired on PBS that same year.
 After producing the story, Mikytuck began volunteering to help raise awareness of the issue.